What’s on your foodie bucket list? Check out what my foodie and blogger friends had to say!

 Kelsey, blogger of So Much Life Blog

 I feel pretty lucky to call Austin my home.
 We have so many talented chefs and fantastic restaurants right here!
 Of course, I’d love to plan foodie trips to Montreal, New Orleans, Tokyo, or NYC; but I know that while I’m here in Austin, I always have plenty of restaurants that are waiting to be explored right outside my front door.
-One of the things that fascinates me most about Austin’s food scene is how diverse it is for a city this size.
+One of the things that fascinate me most about Austin’s food scene is how diverse it is for a city this size.
 Compared to Chicago, Houston, or LA, we’re a small city, but you can still find incredible sushi, ramen, BBQ, coffee shops, Thai food, cupcakes, Mexican, farm-to-table…you name it.

 Jessica, blogger of The Dishstance

 I am getting ready to head to Asia for a few months on October 1st.
 I have been before but only for a few days, and this time I have a new mission.
 I want to learn about the street food and edible culture in each location I visit.
 This means I want to do as the locals do and eat as the locals eat.
 With rumors circulating about the ban on street food in Thailand, I am determined to get there and learn as much as I can in case the ban does stick.
 This photo (below) is from my last visit to Bangkok in 2013, and you can see the variety of items served on the grill at a single stall!
 It’s important to note that this food isn’t just for the tourists, it is for the locals too.
 I was only there for 36 hours, so I tried as much as I could, most of the time just pointing at what I wanted and not really having any idea what I was eating – this time I will be more inquisitive.
-Of course I want to try the familiar things like som tom, pad ka pow, and larb moo, but I have been reading about all the most exotic things you can find on the streets and I am curious to see if I will actually be able to eat fried spiders, live shrimp and octopus, scorpions, red ant eggs, and more!
+Of course, I want to try the familiar things like som tom, pad ka pow, and larb moo, but I have been reading about all the most exotic things you can find on the streets and I am curious to see if I will actually be able to eat fried spiders, live shrimp and octopus, scorpions, red ant eggs, and more!
 I can’t wait to share my findings on my blog and Instagram, it’s going to be an epic trip!

 Dan, foodie friend